ericsonga/APCSAReview/_sources/Conditionals/cbasics.rst

 	pair: boolean; variable
 	pair: conditional; if

 Java statements normally execute one at a time from top to bottom.
 If you want a statement to only execute when something is true use a **conditional**.
 Something that can only be true or false is called a **Boolean**.
-A conditional uses the keyword **if** followed by Boolean expression inside of an open parenthesis ``(`` and a close parenthesis ``)`` and then followed by a statement or block of statements.
+A conditional uses the keyword **if** followed by Boolean expression inside of an open parenthesis ``(`` and a close parenthesis ``)`` and then followed by a single statement or block of statements.
 A block of statements is enclosed by an open curly brace ``{`` and a close curly brace ``}``.

 Imagine that your cell phone wanted to remind you to take an umbrella if it was currently raining in your area when it detected that you were leaving the house.
-This type of thing is going to become more common in the future and it is an area of research called Human Computer Interaction (HCI).
+This type of thing is going to become more common in the future and it is an area of research called Human Computer Interaction (HCI) or Ubiquitous Computing (computers are everywhere).

 .. activecode:: lccb1
    :language: java